October 16th, 2022 | The Winter Is Coming! My Top 5 Tips How You Can Prepare Your Mind and Body.

 This is a difficult year for everyone.
 It’s not only due to the decrease in global productivity, the crisis in the job market, and the fact that we suffer from limited personal freedom.

-It’s also because—from my experience—people are so tired and frustrated with the necessity to ignore their social nature and sitting at home, that they are getting more and more anxious, irritative, and explosive.
+It’s also because—from my experience—people are so tired and frustrated with the necessity to ignore their social nature and sit at home, that they are getting more and more anxious, irritable, and explosive.
 For some reason, in the last few months, I argued with quite a few people I haven’t argued with any time before.

 How To Prepare For The Winter?

 And the winter is coming!
 Here in the Netherlands, winters are always dim and a bit depressive.
 It rains and sometimes snows, the sky is mostly cloudy, the air is cold, and it’s often hard to find the energy to jump out of bed in the morning—and that’s even without any worldwide crisis happening.
 How will the winter feel this year, once we are all in a weak mental condition in the first place?
 Hard to predict, but my thoughts are dim.

 So, what can one do in such circumstances, other than taking dietary supplements such as vitamin D?
 Well, I don’t aim to focus on the usual suspects here—such as the proper diet or exercise—as they are obvious.

 It’s rather that, I’d like to say that it’s good to search for some internal sources of energy: things that give you the power to go forward no matter what happens.
 Everyone reacts well to different stimuli; for instance, unlike most people, I cannot meditate and instead of energizing me, it wastes me.

 So, what are your sources of strength?
 Things you can hold on to, and they will always make you feel motivated and energetic.
 It can be anything.

 Below, I share some of my sources, and perhaps it will give you some ideas as well.